HI4Kenya/supply-chain/README.txt

 	showing the reporting chain ie what facilities report to what and what facilities are children so to speak of what facilities.

-	Four types of facilities used of drugs supply exist:
+	Five types of facilities used of drugs supply exist:
-		1. CENTRAL STORES
+		1. SUB-COUNTY STORES
+		2. CENTRAL SITES
-		2. CENTRAL STORE DISPENSING POINTS
+		3. CENTRAL SITE / SUB-COUNTY STORE DISPENSING POINTS
-		3. SATELLITE STORES
+		4. SATELLITE SITES
-		4. STAND ALONE SITES
+		5. STAND ALONE SITES

+	Sub-county stores are at the top and own (in the reporting hierarchy) the sub-county store dispensing points and the sub-county store satellite sites.

-	Central Stores are at the top and own (in the reporting hierarchy) the central store dispensing points and the satellite stores.
+	Central Sites are at the same level with the sub-county stores and own (in the reporting hierarchy) the central site dispensing points and the central site satellite sites.

-	Central store dispensing points are central points that act as dispensing points which means in essence, it is the same facility but acts as both a central store and a dispensing point.
+	Central site dispensing points are central sites or sub-county stores that act as dispensing points which means in essence, it is the same facility but acts as both a central site or a sub-county store and a dispensing point.

-	Satellite stores are facilities that report to the central stores.
+	Satellite sites are facilities that report to their parent sites (Central sites or sub-county stores).

 	Stand alone sites as the name suggests do not have any affiliation in the reporting hierarchy.

-	Existing facilities (Level 4) are used as stores for the purpose of drug dispensing.
+	Existing facilities (Level 4) are used as sites for the purpose of drug dispensing.
-	These facilities are captures in DHIS2 as Level 4 Organization Units and thus no hierarchy exists between them.
+	These facilities are captured in DHIS2 as Level 4 Organization Units and thus no hierarchy exists between them.

+	Each program has its own list of sites thus the hierarchy is determined by the program.

-	The purpose of this project is to establish that hierarchy.
+	The purpose of this project is to establish that hierarchy, use it to generate reports and post back data to DHIS2 as well

 	-----------------------------------------------------------------------------------

 	2. APPROACH:
 	-----------------------------------------------------------------------------------
-	The project is developed as DHIS2 Web APP.
+	Thhis system is developed as a stand alone web application requiring user authentication before access.

 	The Web API is used to a great deal as a source of data for the backborne database used.
 The API allows us to query for all organization units and sort them into Counties (Level 2), SubCounties (Level 3) and facilities (Level 4).
 This data is then used to populate the respective tables in the database.

+	In addition, users can be pulled from DHIS2 and registered to access this system.

 	Once all this data is inserted into the database, the process of establishing which facilities lie under which category begins.
 This is left to the discretion of the